 The pleasure of eating regional Mexican food—which Feniger and Milliken extolled to the masses on their mid-’90s Food Network show, Too Hot Tamales—has become one of the great luxuries of living in L.A.
 While it seemed eccentric in the early ’80s that two 20-something Midwestern women were obsessed with Mexico City’s panuchos and huaraches, the duo’s current zeal for Baja IPAs and Tijuana-style tacos is on trend in 2019.

 Feniger and Milliken’s newest restaurant, Socalo, is a play on SoCal and “zocalo,” the word for a town square in Mexico.
-It opens later this spring inside Santa Monica’s Gateway Hotel and will be the latest addition to the chefs’ mini empire of Mexican-inspired restaurants spanning LAX to Las Vegas.
+It opens this fall inside Santa Monica’s Gateway Hotel and will be the latest addition to the chefs’ mini empire of Mexican-inspired restaurants spanning LAX to Las Vegas.
 Their 99-seat, all-day restaurant is also a return to their home turf: Only a mile east is the site of the former Border Grill flagship that Feniger and Milliken operated from 1990 until its closure in 2016.

 This time around, their ambition is modest: feed the neighborhood (and those visiting the hospital across the street) delicious, ethically sourced food in an unpretentious environment—tortas, ceviches, veggie-stuffed tamales.
 There will be grab-and-go breakfast burritos and guava-cheese empanadas, Mexican microbrews on tap, and, as Feniger is fond of noting, “plenty of parking.”